Loop engineering

 The term and framework come from Peter Steinberger, Boris Cherny, and Addy Osmani’s paper Loop Engineering: The Anthropic Playbook for Designing Systems That Prompt Your Agents.

 The explicit objective of loop engineering is to remove the human from the loop entirely.
 Loop engineering designs for the human to step back into a supervisory role — setting up discovery, verification, and scheduling once, then letting the system run unattended across many iterations.
+Agent execution in this detached, no-chat-interface mode is sometimes described as AFK.

 As per the original paper, loop engineering decomposes the design of a recurring agent system into five concerns: